checktor/keruvi/README.md

         verbose=0
     )

-To get corresponding training metrics, e.g. concerning each epoch (`on_epoch_end` functionality), visit URL `http://localhost:3000/epoch/boston`.
-This endpoint is configured to be used as an EventSource.
+To get corresponding training metrics, e.g. for each epoch (`on_epoch_end` callback functionality), visit URL `http://localhost:3000/epoch/boston`.
+This endpoint is configured to be used as an EventSource:

     let oEventSource = new EventSource('epoch/boston');
     oEventSource.onmessage = function(oEvent) {